 Key Provisions

-• Workplace Safety Standards: Employers must ensure hazard-free workplaces by conducting regular safety audits and providing necessary safety equipment (e.g., PPE).
+Workplace Safety Standards: Employers must ensure hazard-free workplaces by conducting regular safety audits and providing necessary safety equipment (e.g., PPE), which aligns with the OSH code.

-• Working Hours & Overtime Rules: Maximum working hours are capped at eight hours/day; overtime is paid at twice the regular rate but limited to 125 hours per quarter.
+Working Hours & Overtime Rules: Maximum working hours are capped at 8 hours/day, 48 hours/week, with overtime paid at twice the regular rate, but limited to 125 hours per quarter.

-• Crèche Facilities & Welfare Measures: Establishments with more than 50 employees must provide crèche facilities for children of working parents.
-Welfare provisions also include sanitation facilities, drinking water, canteens (in larger workplaces), etc.
+Crèche Facilities & Welfare Measures: Establishments with more than 50 employees must provide crèche facilities for children of working parents.
+Welfare provisions also include sanitation facilities, drinking water, and canteens (in larger workplaces).

 Scope & Applicability